 ___ Healthy Snacks for morning and afternoon snack breaks.

 ___ Swim bag – plastic bag with swimsuit, towel, sunscreen, sunhat, and water shoes (swim goggles optional).

 ___ Hat for warmth in cool weather.

 ___ Full brim sun hat.

 ___ Shoes or boots that can get dirty.
-Please make sure you have broken in footwear in advance to avoid blisters.
+Please make sure they have broken in footwear in advance to avoid blisters.

 ___ Long pants are required since we often move through brush.
 Shorts are fine to bring/wear in addition.

 ___ Long-sleeved shirt is required for same reason as previous, and to prevent sunburn/dehydration in open terrain.

 ___ Rain gear.
 An entire change of clothes (including shoes) is a good idea on days when it might rain, but please balance this with thought about what can easily be carried in a backpack and what might get lost.
 Also remember that while cotton clothing is comfortable and excellent around a campfire, it is worthless if it gets wet.

 ___ Fleece, wool, polypropylene, or nylon pullover – as appropriate for weather.
 So, consider whether your child might be working around a campfire each day when jeans/cotton/wool are needed (synthetics melt and burn) or whether it might be cold/rainy when fleeces (fluffy synthetics, or woolens) are what’s needed.

 Although we always try to keep clothes and footwear as dry as possible, please encourage your children to allow the clothes they bring to camp to get dirty and become Naturalist clothes for forest exploration.
 Take a trip to Value Village or the Salvation Army or another used clothing store to find such clothes if necessary.
 Also, remember that it’s not the same temperature by the water or in the wooded areas, and we often crawl through thick vegetation, so having long pants and a long-sleeve shirt available are required, although you can also include a pair of shorts for days we stay in the lawn area.
 Earth-tone (natural) shades of clothing (e.g. browns and greens) are best, along with clothes which are quiet as they brush against things.